 There are 5 main locations where photoanalysis technologies are installed, all of which have a similar theme of analyzing material after it has been reduced in size.
 I’ve listed a few (of the many) popular locations, from the mine to the mill:

-Blast fragmentation: unlike conveyor belt technologies, blast fragmentation systems are providing particle sizing data that would otherwise be unquantifiable.
-As an example: I was working with a mining company in Canada, and when asked how they were determining blast performance, they responded with: “Well, we try to compare it just by looking at it”.
-By putting quantifiable values beside the material being dumped into the primary crusher, we eliminate any bias, and baseline the blasting performance.
+Unlike conveyor belt technologies, blast fragmentation systems are providing particle sizing data that would otherwise be unquantifiable.
+As an example: When mine team is asked how they were determining blast performance, they responded with: “Well, we try to compare it just by looking at it”.
+By putting quantifiable values beside the material being dumped into the primary crusher, we eliminate any bias and baseline the blasting performance.

-Now, think for a second how much cheaper it would be, if you could do the majority of your material breaking in the blasting phase: Reduced crusher needs, less maintenance on equipment, and significantly reduced energy costs to name a few of the benefits of optimizing blasting procedures.
-That’s a lot of nickels…
+Now, think for a second how much cheaper it would be, if you could do most of your material breaking in the blasting phase: Reduced crusher needs, less maintenance on equipment, and significantly reduced energy costs to name a few of the benefits of optimizing blasting procedures.

-See, most crusher maintenance schedules are based on a fixed timeline, when in reality, many variables can affect the lifetime of the liners.
+See, most crusher maintenance schedules are based on a fixed timeline, when many variables can affect the lifetime of the liners.
 Think ore hardness, size, etc.

 In fact, going back to a previous blog post, you can actually begin automating that part of your process for maximum efficiency.

-SAG optimization: This is probably the location with the biggest potential return on investment, and is the most common first installation: Imagine controlling your stockpile blend based on continuous particle sizing information.
-Being able to optimize SAG feed can save an operation significant cost in a variety of areas:
+This is probably the location with the biggest potential return on investment, and is the most common first installation: Imagine controlling your stockpile blend based on continuous particle sizing information.
+Being able to optimize SAG feed can save an operation significant cost in a variety of areas.

 Know when to feed from the coarser sides of the stockpile, or from the middle.